mohanpavan/mohanpavan/README.md

 - 👋 Hi, I’m @mohanpavan
-- 👀 I’m interested in science and comoputers
+- 👀 I’m interested in science and computers
-- 🌱 I’m currently learning c++, python, java and web-technologies(basic)
+- 🌱 I’m currently learning c++, python, ros2, java and web-technologies(basic)
 - 💞️ I’m looking to collaborate on machine-learning and artifical-intelligence
 - 📫 How to reach me mohanpavansh@gmail.com
+- 🎮 Hobbies: pc builds and gaming

 <!---
 mohanpavan/mohanpavan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.